Lars Tornstam (1943 – 2016)

 - An increased feeling of communion with the universe and cosmic awareness

-Now just growing older doesn’t mean that one will become gerotranscendent, although aging does bring existential questions about death and the meaning of life to the forefront.
+Now just growing older doesn’t mean that one will become gerotranscendent, although aging does elevate existential questions about death and the meaning of life to the forefront.
 So how does one become a gerotranscendent?
-The process is mostly stimulated by experiencing hardships, challenges, transitions and the losses of living, combined with continual reflection about one’s life, the life of others, and universal life.
-Still there are a number of obstacles to becoming a gerotranscendent including:
+The process is mostly stimulated by experiencing hardships, challenges, transitions, and the losses of living, combined with a continual reflection about one’s life, the life of others, and universal life.
+Still, there are a number of obstacles to becoming a gerotranscendent including:

 - job preoccupation (or ego differentiation): the inability to let go of your earlier careers.
 Gerotranscenders are able to transcend the way that their identity was tied to their previous work.

 - body preoccupation (or body transcendence): the inability to let go of obsessing about bodily ailments.
-Gerotranscenders care about their bodies, but transcend identifying with it.
+Gerotranscenders care about their bodies but transcend identifying with them.

 Some of the weaknesses of the theory include the fact that gerotranscendence: 1) isn’t precisely defined; 2) is limited to old age when there are some younger persons who possess the above qualities; and 3) considers gerotranscendence from an individual perspective without much consideration of the social and biological factors that influence successful aging.
 It also seems to conflict with the fact that “the prevalence of depression in old age” is quite high.3